ZEISS/react-view-pdf/README.md

 npm i --save-dev react-view-pdf
 ```

-Because this library uses components from `precise-ui`, at the moment, it needs it as a dependency:
+Because this library uses components from `precise-ui`, it is necessary to add it as a dependency to your project:

 ```sh
 npm i precise-ui
 ```

+Then, simply import the component like below:

 ```js
 import { PDFViewer } from 'react-view-pdf';